 Abstract

 This study investigates the impact of the Basel III capital requirement on the supply of bank credit in South Africa.
 The literature offers greatly varying estimates of the impact of bank capital requirements on loan supply.
-Using a specification closely modelled on the related study of Peru by Fang et al. (2020), we report panel regressions using monthly balance sheet data for the biggest four banks in South Africa distinguishing three different categories of bank lending for both household and corporate borrowers; and also reporting a complementary local projection estimate4s to capture dynamic impacts.
+Using a specification closely modelled on the related study of Peru by Fang et al. (2020), we report panel regressions using monthly balance sheet data for the biggest four banks in South Africa distinguishing three different categories of bank lending for both household and corporate borrowers; and reporting a complementary local projection estimates to capture dynamic impacts.
 We find little evidence that the introduction of higher capital requirements under Basel III has reduced the supply of bank credit in South Africa.
 We surmise this is mainly due to the large banks being well-capitalised and operating with large buffers of capital over and above regulatory minimum requirements.

 Keywords: Bank capital, Bank regulation, Credit